LaTeX Lists and Tables

 \end{document}

-is assumed to be part of that point when inside an itemize
+an item is assumed to be part of that point when inside an itemize environment.

 Enumerated Lists